Fractional quantum Hall edge polaritons

 For simplicity, we assume the Hall system to be rotationally symmetric around the cavity axis.
 This implies that the total electron angular momentum is conserved.
-Hence, as the angular momentum $l$ is a good quantum number for the electrons, we write the electromagnetic field also in terms of angular momentum modes $l$.
-Specifically, we use a basis of Hypergeometric-Gaussian modes ~\cite{kotlyar_hypergeometric_2007, karimi_hypergeometric-gaussian_2007}, assuming a broad beam waist relative to the Hall system extent
+As the angular momentum $l$ is a good quantum number for the electrons, we write the electromagnetic field also in terms of angular momentum modes $l$.
+Radially, we use a basis of Hypergeometric-Gaussian modes ~\cite{kotlyar_hypergeometric_2007, karimi_hypergeometric-gaussian_2007}, and assume, in the main text, a broad beam waist relative to the Hall system extent~\cite{supmat}

 where $\boldsymbol{\epsilon} = (1,i, 0)^T/\sqrt{2}$ is the circular polarization vector and $z = (x + iy)/R$ encodes the position in the 2DEG using a complex coordinate, where $R$ denotes the radius of the disc.
 The bosonic operators $\alpha_l = a_l \Theta(l) + a_l^\dagger \Theta(-l)$ and $\alpha_l^\dagger = a_l^\dagger \Theta(l) + a_l \Theta(-l)$ create or annihilate a photon with angular momentum $l$.
 The total photon angular momentum consists of one \textit{quantum spin angular momentum} and $m=l-1$ quanta of \textit{orbital angular momentum} (OAM)~\cite{padgett_lights_2004, forbes_orbital_2021}, see Figs.~\ref{fig:setup}(c) and (d).
 Modes with $|l|>1$ are inhomogeneous and break Kohn's theorem.
-Note that the coupling of any 3D cavity field to a 2DEG can be written in the form of Eq.\eqref{eq:EM-vector} by applying a suitable gauge transform~\cite{supmat}.
+Note that the coupling of any 3D cavity field to a 2DEG can be written in the form of Eq.~\eqref{eq:EM-vector} by applying a suitable gauge transform~\cite{supmat}.

-In the following, we develop a low-energy effective theory focused on coupling to the plasmonic edge excitations.
-Such as theory is specifically designed for modeling DC transport.
+In the following, we develop a, relevant for DC transport, low-energy effective theory focused on coupling to the plasmonic edge excitations.
 We truncate matrix elements that couple to high energies, cf.~Fig.~\ref{fig:setup}(b), i.e., our theory is valid for energies below the many-body gap.
-Our model~\eqref{eq:HamiltonianCoulomb}, however, is written in the Coulomb gauge, where level truncation can lead to a breakdown in gauge invariance~\cite{de_bernardis_breakdown_2018, di_stefano_resolution_2019}.
-Hence, we switch to the dipole gauge using the unitary transformation $H_D = U H_C U^\dagger$ with $U = \prod_j\exp(-ie\sum_{l\neq 0} \boldsymbol{A_l}(\boldsymbol r_j) \cdot \boldsymbol{r}_j/(|l|\hbar))$~\cite{jackson_lorenz_2002, de_bernardis_breakdown_2018}.
-During the transformation, we omit terms that are negligible in the thermodynamic limit; for the full derivation including these terms, see the supplemental material~\cite{supmat}.
+Our model~\eqref{eq:HamiltonianCoulomb}, however, is written in the Coulomb gauge, which is less robust to level truncation than the dipole gauge ~\cite{de_bernardis_breakdown_2018, di_stefano_resolution_2019}.
+Hence, we switch to the dipole gauge using the unitary transformation $H_D = U H_C U^\dagger$ with $U = \prod_j\exp(-ie\sum_{l\neq 0} \boldsymbol{A_l}(\boldsymbol r_j) \cdot \boldsymbol{r}_j/(|l|\hbar))$~\cite{jackson_lorenz_2002, de_bernardis_breakdown_2018}